-Complex stability is the extent to which the structure of the coordination compound resists the effects of various factors such as temperature, pressure, and the presence of other ligands.
-One can separate stability into thermodynamics, that deals with the equilibrium constant of formation of the complexes, and kinetic, referring to the rate of substitution reaction.
+Complex stability is the extent to which the structure of the Coordination Compound resists the effects of various factors such as temperature, pressure, and the presence of other ligands.
+One can separate stability into thermodynamics, which deals with the equilibrium constant of formation of the complexes, and kinetic, referring to the rate of substitution reaction.
 Those are all of the factors that have an impact on the compounds' stability: the nature of the central metal atom, the characteristics of the ligands, and the overall geometry of the complex.

 It can also be put forward that high oxidation state transition metals generally form more stable complexes because of their increased positive charge and hence increased attraction to negatively charged ligands.
 Moreover, size and charge on the ligand become an important factor, the smaller and more highly charged, then the stronger the bond that can be formed with a metal ion to result in increased stability.
 Having a good grasp of the dynamics of these is quite useful in understanding the behavior of complexes in different chemical contexts.